-Every employee of the Office is expected to be take ownership over the development of his/her career to better serve the missions of the District Court and the Office.
+Every employee of the Office is expected to take ownership over the development of his/her career to better serve the missions of the District Court and the Office.
 To facilitate this growth in knowledge and skill, the Office encourages employees to participate in all relevant in-house training and pursue professionally-related external courses and programs.
-A minimum of 40 hours for each line and managerial officer is expected.
-During FY2019, a total of 5,190 training hours were completed for an average of 93 hours per officer.
+A minimum of 40 hours for each line and managerial officer, and 20 hours minimum for support and administrative staff is expected each year.
+During FY2021, a total of 3,661 training hours were completed for an average of 67 hours per officer, and a total of 358 training hours were completed for an average of 26 hours per support and administrative staff.